llorentegerman/simple-flexbox/README.md

 ## Simple Flexbox

-A simple way to make responsive layouts using Flexbox in React.
+A simple way to make responsive layouts using Flexbox in React. _Typescript supported._

 ## Installation